 - American Cancer society -- www.cancer.org/cancer/melanoma-skin-cancer

 How well you do depends on many things, including how soon the cancer was diagnosed, and how far it has spread.

 In its early stage, most melanomas can be cured.

 Melanoma that is very deep or has spread to the lymph nodes is more likely to return after treatment.
 If it is deeper than 4 mm or has spread to the lymph nodes, the cancer is more likely to have spread to other tissues and organs.

 If you have had melanoma and recovered, it is very important to examine your body regularly for any unusual changes.
-Your risk of melanoma increases once you have had this cancer.
+Your risk for melanoma increases once you have had this cancer.
 Melanoma can return years later.
-Usually, people who have had melanoma are checked by their skin doctor several times a year.

-Melanoma can spread to other parts of the body very quickly.
+Melanoma can spread to other parts of the body.